DrChainsaw/NaiveGAflux.jl/README.md

 # Not recommended to measure fitness on the training data for real usage.
 fitfun = AccuracyFitness([dataset])
-opt = Flux.Descent(0.01) # All models use the same optimizer.
-Be careful with stateful optimizers... loss = Flux.logitcrossentropy population = [CandidateModel(model, opt, loss, fitfun) for model in models]
+opt = Flux.Descent(0.01) # All models use the same optimizer here.
+Would be a bad idea with a stateful optimizer! loss = Flux.logitcrossentropy population = [CandidateModel(model, opt, loss, fitfun) for model in models]